 - 2) Valuation techniques and assumptions used in fair value determination - a) Non-derivative financial instruments - i) The carrying amounts of the following short-term financial instruments approximate their fair values because of their short maturities and payment request or payment amount of future cash flow will not be changed due to timing difference, and the book value shall be estimate by the fair value's basis.
-This method applys to: cash and cash in bank, notes and accounts receivable and payable (including related parties), other receivables and payables (including related parties), refundable deposits, other financial assets, short-term loans and payables for machinery and equipment. - ii) The fair value of convertible bonds is estimated using a valuation model, but the fair value of convertible bonds is not necessarily equal to future cash outflow. - Fair value of long-term debt, lease liabilities, and long-term payable is estimated using the present value of future cash flows discounted by the interest rates the Group may obtain for similar loans and lease payable.
+This method applys to: cash and cash in bank, notes and accounts receivable and payable, other receivables and payables, refundable deposits, other financial assets, short-term loans and payables for machinery and equipment. - ii) Fair value of long-term debt, lease liabilities, and long-term payable is estimated using the present value of future cash flows discounted by the interest rates the Group may obtain for similar loans and lease payable.
 However, long-term debt is recognized by its book value because most of it has floating rates.
 Lease liabilities are calculated based on the fixed rate agreed in the lease contract or incremental borrowing rate.
 Long-term payable is calculated based on the weighted-average cost of capital (WACC).
 There were no significant differences between book value and discounted present value.
-Thus, long-term payable is recognized by book value.

-b) Derivative financial instruments
+Thus, long-term payable is recognized by book value. - b) Derivative financial instruments

 Forward exchange contracts were usually estimated by the current forward exchange rates of the transaction banks.
-The fair value of convertible bond options, redemption rights, and put options was estimated using an external expert's valuation reports.

-(u) Financial risk management
+- (u) Financial risk management - (i) Overview

-(i) Overview